obonaventure/cnp3/book-2nd/exercises/netkit-tcp.rst

    ifconfig eth0 mtu 1300

  This command reduces the MTU of interface ``eth0`` to 1300 bytes.
 Use :manpage:`tcpdump(8)` to observe whether this change affects the segments sent by the client or by the server when :manpage:`nc(1)` is used with the ``echo`` service.
+To see an impact, you need to send more than several KBytes of data with :manpage:`nc(1)`.

 .. , but this value can be configured by using the ``min_adv_mss`` ``sysctl``.
 On Linux, the :manpage:`systctl` command allows to tune several configuration parameters of the kernel.
 The ``sysctl`` parameters that are relevant for the network stack are described in https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt

-6. The TCP stack on `Client1` was configured to disable all recent TCP options, including Window Scale, Timestamp and Selective acknowledgements.
-Enable the Timestamp option using the correct ``sysctl`` and verify with :manpage:`tcpdump(8)` that this extension is actually used
+6. The TCP stack on `Client1` was configured to disable all recent TCP extensions, including Window Scale defined in :rfc:`1323`, Timestamps defined in :rfc:`1323` and Selective acknowledgements defined in :rfc:`2018`.
+Enable the Timestamp option by setting the configuration variable ``net.ipv4.tcp_timestamps`` to 1 using ``sysctl -w`` and verify with :manpage:`tcpdump(8)` that this extension is actually used.

 7. The main benefit of TCP is that it can react to delays, losses and packet duplications.
 In a netkit lab, there are usually no delay and no losses or duplications.
 Fortunately, various tools can be used on the Linux kernel to emulate various network properties. `Netem <http://www.linuxfoundation.org/collaborate/workgroups/networking/netem>`_ is one of these tools.
 It can be used on a router to add delay, losses or duplications when a router sends packets.
 Using the commands described in http://www.linuxfoundation.org/collaborate/workgroups/networking/netem, configure the interface between `router` and `websever` with :